GIONAScm2/TrophyUtil/README.md

 # TrophyUtil

-TrophyUtil is a versatile TypeScript utility library designed to facilitate the extraction, parsing, and manipulation of key [PSNProfiles](https://psnprofiles.com/) entities like trophies, games, and game series.
-The library provides an extensive set of parsers and models for handling PSNP series listings, game listings, trophy listings, and more.
-It's designed to work seamlessly in both frontend and backend (via [jsdom](https://github.com/jsdom/jsdom)) projects, making it an isomorphic solution for PSNP data handling.
+TrophyUtil is a versatile utility library designed for parsing, modelling, and manipulating core [PSNProfiles](https://psnprofiles.com/) (PSNP) entities like trophies, games, and game series.

 ## Features

--   Parsers for PSNP data, including series listings, game listings, trophy listings, and trophy details
+-   Isomorphic, working seamlessly in both frontend and backend (via [jsdom](https://github.com/jsdom/jsdom)) projects.
+-   Compatible with both CommonJS and ESM.
--   Models for representing PSNP entities such as series, games, and trophies, along with associated metadata
+-   HTML parsers for core PSNP entities like trophies, games, and game series.
+-   Richly-annotated interfaces and classes that provide helpful methods, like transforming a completion time into a timestamp and vice versa.
+-   Additional interfaces for MongoDB/Mongoose provide smoother database integration with properties like `createdAt` and `updatedAt`.
--   Utility functions for common tasks such as parsing numbers and manipulating object properties
+-   Specialized utility functions for trophy-specific use cases like parsing formatted numbers and checking for relative equality between entities.
--   Type safety and enhanced error handling through TypeScript annotations and mapped types
--   Support for both client-side (frontend) and server-side (backend) usage

 ## Installation